flowerfine/scaleph/docs/develop.md

 Import the Breeze project into an IDE for the development itself.

-Start backend server through `cn.sliew.breeze.BreezeApplication` on `breeze-api` module.
+Start backend server through `cn.sliew.scalegh.Application` on `breeze-api` module.

 ## start frontend